Exploring Crime and Safety in Essex: A 2024 Overview

 Is Essex Safe?

-Recent data from CrimeRate shows some positive signs.
-Over the past 12 months, Essex’s crime risk score has dropped by about 20 points, suggesting a short-term improvement in safety.
-Looking at a wider time frame, the crime risk score has decreased by 66 points over the past five years, which points to a more significant reduction in crime risk.
-This could be due to factors like better policing or community crime prevention efforts.
+Recent data from CrimeRate shows mixed but generally positive signs for Essex.
+Over the past 12 months, Essex’s crime risk score has increased slightly by around 2.5%, indicating a small rise in short-term crime risk.
+However, looking at a wider timeframe, the crime risk score has decreased by approximately 12% over the past five years, suggesting longer-term improvements in safety across the county.
+This may be linked to stronger policing, community awareness initiatives, and crime prevention efforts.

 Most Common Crimes In The County